The Future is Log-Gaussian: ResNets and Their Infinite-Depth-and-Width Limit at Initialization

-\begin{itemize}[leftmargin=2em,itemsep=2pt,parsep=2pt] \item We show that ResNets have {\bf interlayer activation dependencies} that persist in the {\bf infinite-depth-and-width limit}.
-These dependencies cause the network to be {\bf hypoactivated}: less than half the ReLU neurons are activated.
-We construct an approximation for these interlayer correlations and hypoactivation which is verified by Monte Carlo simulations. \item We prove a limit theorem which shows that the output of ResNets on initialization exhibits {\bf log-Gaussian} behaviour with parameterization depending on the depth-to-width ratio $d/n$. \item We provide {\bf empirical evidence} from Monte Carlo simulations showing our theory provides more accurate predictions for simple properties of finite networks compared to the predictions made by the Gaussian infinite-width limit. \item We introduce the \textbf{\defn{Balanced ResNet} architecture}, which corrects the hypoactivation and variance due to layerwise correlation from Vanilla ResNets.
+We summarize our main contributions as follows: \begin{itemize}[leftmargin=1em,itemsep=2pt,parsep=2pt] \item \mufan{We identify and characterize a fundamental property of ResNets that we call \textbf{hypoactivation}: less than half of the ReLU neurons are activated.
+Based on empirical evidence, we formulate a precise minimal conjecture bounding the effect of hypoactivation that permits us to make precise, rigorous estimates for other properties of ResNets.} \item We prove a limit theorem which shows that the output of ResNets on initialization exhibits {\bf log-Gaussian} behaviour with parameterization depending on the depth-to-width ratio $d/n$. \item We provide {\bf empirical evidence} from Monte Carlo simulations showing our theory provides more accurate predictions for simple properties of finite networks compared to the predictions made by the Gaussian infinite-width limit. \item We introduce the \textbf{\defn{Balanced ResNet} architecture}, which corrects the hypoactivation and variance due to layerwise correlation from Vanilla ResNets.
 We also prove that the output for this architecture is log-Gaussian on initialization with exponentially lower variance.
-This simple modification can be applied to \emph{any} neural network that uses ReLU activations. \end{itemize}
+This simple modification can be applied to \emph{any} neural network that uses ReLU activations. \end{itemize} \nopagebreak